What is VFX in 3D Animation Pipeline?

 Compositing Effects:

-Compositing effects seamlessly integrate 3D animated elements into live-action footage, combining digital matte paintings, color grading, and additional post-processing techniques.
-This process is vital for creating a cohesive visual experience, blending various elements together to produce a final product that feels both realistic and immersive.
+Compositing effects seamlessly integrates 3D animated elements into live-action footage, combining digital matte paintings, color grading, and additional post-processing techniques.
+This process is vital for creating a cohesive visual experience, blending various elements to produce a final product that feels both realistic and immersive.

 How Has VFX Revolutionized the Animation Industry Today?